 This experimental technology could change the face of how we store data

-Racetrack memory, also known as domain-wall memory (DWM), is an experimental technology under development that's expected to provide a replacement for existing memory types, including hard disk drives (HDDs) and flash.
+Called racetrack memory, the tech is also known as domain-wall memory (DWM).
+It is a tentative technology under development that's projected to offer a replacement for current memory types, including hard disk drives (HDDs) and flash.

-Like flash, racetrack is a type of non-volatile, solid-state memory.
-However, its creator, IBM, hopes will one day be capable of holding 100 times the amount of data that can be stored on any technology commercially available today.
+It is a type of non-volatile, solid-state memory.
+However, its inventor, IBM, hopes will one day be able to hold 100 times the amount of data that can be stored on any technology that is commercially available at present.

-Drives using racetrack memory will also be significantly cheaper than flash memory, IBM hopes, falling more in line with the price point of HDDs.
-This is why it's said to bring together "the best of both worlds" of the primary memory types in use today.
+Drives with the technology could also be cheaper than flash memory, IBM hopes it will cost the same as traditional hard disk drives.
+Therefore it's said to bring together "the best of both worlds" of the primary memory types in use today.

 How does racetrack memory work?

-Racetrack memory relies on spintronics - the intrinsic strength and orientation of the magnetic field created by an electron as it spins - in addition to its electronic charge, in solid-state devices.
+Racetrack memory uses spintronics - the inherent strength and orientation of the magnetic field produced by an electron as it spins - in addition to its electronic charge, in solid-state devices.
 Solid-state in this sense refers not only to the kind of storage we're familiar with in the market today, but also older technologies like vacuum tubes.

-As an area of study, spintronics has been around since the mid-1980s, but it's only been put into any kind of practical use in the past 15 or so years.
+As an area of study, spintronics has been around since the mid-1980s, but it's only been put into any practical use in the past 15 or so years.
 It wasn't until 2007 that IBM researchers first published a paper on racetrack memory in American Physical Society's Physical Review Letters.
 This was followed by a further paper in the journal Science.